fastapi/fastapi/docs/en/docs/tutorial/body-multiple-params.md

 By default, **FastAPI** will then expect its body directly.

-But if you want it to expect a JSON with a key `item` and inside of it the model contents, as it does when you declare extra body parameters, you can use the special `Body` parameter `embed`:
+But if you want it to expect a JSON with a key `item` and inside it the model contents, as it does when you declare extra body parameters, you can use the special `Body` parameter `embed`:

 ```Python
 item: Item = Body(..., embed=True)